matheusreirasi/alura-cursos/api-com-express-e-mongodb/README.md

 # Project Preview

 ## First steps
 After download the project run `npm install` to install all dependencies.
+You will have to set a string connection on `src/config/db.js` by creating a cluster on MongoDB atlas.
-When finished run `npm run dev` to start the project using nodemon.
+When finishing installing and configuring, run command `npm run dev` to start the project using nodemon.
 The server is running on https://localhost:8080.

 ## Project Overview
 * This is a CRUD bookstore made with NodeJs and MongoDB Atlas as database.